RikudouSage/GogDownloader/README.md

   directory                        The target directory. [default: "/Downloads"]

 Options:
       --no-verify                  Set this flag to disable verification of file content before downloading.
+Disables resuming of downloads.
   -u, --update                     If you specify this flag the local database will be updated before each download and you don't need to update it separately
       --retry=RETRY                How many times should the download be retried in case of failure. [default: 3] --retry-delay=RETRY-DELAY    The delay in seconds between each retry. [default: 1]